prevostc/openblocklabs-mode-tvl-adapters/README.md

     2. General Steps
         1.  create an account at app.goldsky.com
         2.  deploy a subgraph or migrate an existing subgraph - https://docs.goldsky.com/subgraphs/introduction
-        3. Use the slugs `linea-testnet` and `linea` when deploying the config
+        3. Use the slugs `mode-testnet` and `mode` when deploying the config
 2. Prepare Subquery query code according to the Data Requirement section below.
-3. Submit your response as a Pull Request to: https://github.com/delta-hq/obl-mode-tvl-snapshot-adapters.git
+3. Submit your response as a Pull Request to: https://github.com/delta-hq/openblocklabs-mode-tvl-adapters.git
-    1. With path being `/<your_protocol_handle>`
+    1. Copy the `example` adapter and create a new one inside the `adapters` folder following this pattern: `tvl-snapshot-<protocol_name>`
+    2. Add in the script `index.ts` a function to read a CSV file with a block list, this [function](https://github.com/delta-hq/openblocklabs-mode-tvl-adapters/blob/main/adapters/example/src/index.ts#L52)
+    3. Add in the script `index.ts` the hourly blocks as input for the CSV function [example](https://github.com/delta-hq/openblocklabs-mode-tvl-adapters/blob/main/adapters/example/src/index.ts#L78)

 ### Data Requirements: